DIY Floral Garland Using Coffee Filters

 add tape to hold the flowers made from coffee filters

-After making several individual flowers, create sets of two to speed up the process of gluing them to the ribbon to create the DIY Floral Garland.
+After making several individual flowers, I create sets of two or three to speed up the process of gluing them to the ribbon to create the garland.

 The total number needed will vary depending on placement and the length of the garland.